 Interested faculty should contact Christopher Gelpi, director of the Mershon Center and chair of peace studies, at firstname.lastname@example.org or 614-292-1631, to discuss any questions or ideas about potential project proposals.
 Any questions about budgets or expenditures can be directed to Kyle McCray at email@example.com or 614-292-3810.

 Faculty research grants at the Mershon Center are administered via the three research clusters of the Mershon Center.
 Each cluster has their own specific foci, priorities and funding cycles.
 Applications are reviewed and selected by the leadership teams of each research cluster.

 Download the Faculty Research Grant application form from the respective cluster below.
 It will download as a fillable Microsoft Word file.
 Please type all information requested for the grant application directly into this file and submit all application materials as email attachments to firstname.lastname@example.org, noting which cluster grant(s) you are applying for in the body text of the email.
 Please also attach each electronic document with your last name and document type; for example, smithvita.doc or smithproposal.doc

-Specific grant instructions, deadlines and criteria will be listed in each cluster application form.
+Specific grant instructions, deadlines and criteria will be listed in each cluster application form below.